Home

 James S. Minor was born in Brownsville, Licking County, OH on Oct.
 18, 1833, the son of Jacob and Mary (Ferguson) Miner.
 He was a "well known painter" of Newark, Licking County.

-On April 4, 1862, at the age of 29, James married Angeline C. Hamilton (1838-1914).
 Their five children were Estella Ferguson, Carrie Wilson Wilkinson, Joseph R. Minor, Herbert J. Miner and Oren Bernard Minor.

 The Newark Daily Advocate said James "was an honorable, industrious man" and a "veteran painter."

-Heartache shook the family on June 26, 1881 when 10-year-old son Herbert died, of causes unknown.
+Heartache shook the family on June 26, 1881 when their 10-year-old son Herbert died, of causes unknown.
 He is buried in the family plot at Cedar Hill Cemetery in Brownsville.

 In about 1900, James fell and injured himself, likely in a work-related accident.
 He never fully recovered, though he lived for another five years.